ShinySaana/pokemon-showdown-docker/README.md

 Includes `psim-dc`, a tool help running things.

 The "in progress" part of "this project is a work in progress" cannot be understated.
 There is very little use out of this project for now.
-A bunch of stuff should be redone, and it hasn't been a week since I started.
+A bunch of stuff should be redone.
+For now at least; treat this project with little more regards than me rambling into the void.

 ## TODO

 - Generate config from a single sources
-- Same for the routes
+    - Currently in progress
+    - Architecture of the code doing that needs much more thought than it is currently being given.
+        - Fine for now while I figure things out.
 - Figure out everything that include the word "database".
-    - The schemas are duplicated accross repositories apparently?
+    - DB are shared
-    - I don't even know what is supposed to be MySQL, PostgreSQL, SQLite, or agnostic, or how much agnostic.
-- Generate the SSL certificate if not provided
-- What to do with `.dockerignore`s
-    - Just wouldn't work as-is in any meaningful capacity without them
-    - They're not checkout out rn
+    - Probably manage their schemas entirely out of the main showdown projects?
+- Checking out `.dockerignore`s directly next to the Dockerfile.
 - Actually manage assets
     - Serves them from play.pokemonshowdown.com for now.
     - I don't like that, for a lot of reasons.
 - Calc server
 - Replays
-- Diff config from upstreams.
-No idea how.
+- Diff config from upstreams
+    - Probably diff the templates from config-generator and the various config-examples
 - Prevent httpd from internal caching
+- psbattletools?

 ## Quick start